Education for improving Our Health-and-Vitality

 * This section (about knowledge) begins with...

-my dream: I wish there was a way to get “total information” about the effects of each action (especially in decisions about food & supplements, but also exercise & sleep and other choices), like a computer where I describe an action and it tells me the effects on everything, i.e. How does this action affect my probability of... being vigorously healthy in 1 year?
-10 years? of getting cancers (of various types)? heart diseases (of various types)? macular degeneration? glaucoma? dementia?
+my dream: I wish there was a way to get “total information” about the effects of each action (especially in decisions about food & supplements, but also exercise & sleep and other choices), like a computer where I describe an action and it tells me the effects on everything, i.e. How does this action affect my probability of... being vigorously healthy today? in 1 year?
+10 years? getting cancers (of various types)? heart diseases (of various types)? macular degeneration? glaucoma? dementia?
 (Alzheimer's? other types?) plus other effects on health and quality of life. / Of course I realize that getting this level of knowledge is impossible (so I'm realistic with expectations) but it's a goal that provides motivation and direction.

 my goals for the page: Originally it was intended to be “extra information” for physicians & their staff.
 But I think most of them (even the most dedicated) don't want to “learn a lot in-a-page,” instead they want to “learn some in-person.”
 Now the page is for them (if they want) but mainly it's for anyone who is interested, because I want to encourage people to plan their strategies for lifestyle-actions (for eating, exercising, sleeping,...) so their actions are beneficial short-term and also long-term.
 I've been doing this planning-and-action for a long time, but in some areas I'm wishing these had begun sooner, when I was younger and the beneficial actions would have been more-beneficial for a longer time.
-As part of a plan, I'm also encouraging people to get genetic information because when all things are considered, it's almost always better to know than to not-know.
+As part of a plan, I'm also encouraging people to get genetic information because when all things are considered, it's almost always better to know than to not-know. {unless you enjoy the blissful ignorance of not knowing so remaining in-denial is easier, with less cognitive dissonance}

 reasons for pessimism: Although I'm an enthusiastic educator, I'm wondering if a goal of “education” is practical, since my ideas are not “new” or “special” and there is little reason for anyone to care about what I think.
-Even when I have ideas that I think (with bias although maybe not inaccuracy) are innovative with high quality — like those for Problem-Solving Process or Improvising Music with my Colorized Keyboard — it's been difficult to motivate others, to persuade them that they also want to be enthusiastic about the ideas.
+Even when I have ideas that I think (with personal bias, although maybe not inaccuracy) are innovative with high quality — like those for Problem-Solving Process or Improvising Music with my Colorized Keyboard — it's been difficult to motivate others, to persuade them that they also want to be enthusiastic about the ideas.

-my goals for maintaining health: When asked about his age, Satchel Paige (one of the best pitchers in baseball history) sometimes responded with a question: “If you awoke in the morning and didn't know how old you were, how old would you be?”
+my goals for maintaining health: When asked about his age, Satchel Paige (one of the best pitchers in baseball history) sometimes responded with a question, asking “If you awoke in the morning and didn't know how old you were, how old would you be?”
 How old do you feel – physically, mentally, and emotionally?
-Although my Actual Age is 75, I estimate my Paige Age as 55.
+Although my Actual Age is 76, I estimate my Paige Age as 56.
 Well, that's overly optimistic.
 But it's what I feel most mornings, in most ways.
 I've been lucky, with mostly good genes (thanks, Mom & Dad) and good health.
 But I also “work” at staying young – trying to slow down my rate of slowdown – with attitudes (gratitude, enthusiasm,...), mental fitness (by active thinking), and in other ways, including a physical fitness that is the main topic of this page.

 SCIENCE